mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ## Aims and Objectives
 ### Aims
 To provide management of PP rehabilitation tasks for stroke survivor patients with a webapp.
-The app will primarily focus on UL motor recovery, though it will provide supplementary sections for lower-limb as well.
+The app will primarily focus on UL motor recovery, though it will provide supplementary sections for lower-limb(LL) as well.
 This should be accomplished by providing demonstration videos, reminder notifications and consistent feedback to patients as they use the app.
 The app should be performanant and cross-platform, allowing patients and therapists to access it on all devices that support a web browser.

 #### Sessions
 To support scheduling of appointments and exercise sessions, which may be followed by a video call with a therapist in some cases.
 Sessions should have sane defaults so they can be created with minimal involvement on the patient or therapist's side, while also being configurable enough for sessions that require specific changes based on the patient's need.
 Sessions may be categorised into solo or therapist based, as one of the aims of the app is to be useful to patients when they do not have access to a therapist on that day or week.